AsemDevs/Users-List-REST-API-Integration/README.md

 # User Spotlight Pro

 User Spotlight Pro is a WordPress plugin that fetches and displays a table of users from an external API.
-It also allows you to view individual user details by clicking on the user's name.
+It also allows you to view individual user details by clicking on the user's name, email, or username.
+The plugin uses AJAX to fetch user details without reloading the page, providing a seamless experience.
+It also features customizable endpoints and paginated user lists for better flexibility and scalability.

 ## Table of Contents